j4cobgarby/Cordial/README.md

  2. Navigate to 'htdocs' the directory in which XAMPP is installed.
 On Windows, this is by default 'C:\xampp'.
 On MacOS, it seems that there is no *default* location, but I don't have a Mac to test it on.

- 3. From 'Source', copy 'Cordial' into 'htdocs'.
-Do not copy 'cordial.sql'.
+ 3. Clone the repository into 'htdocs'.

  4. Now, open up the XAMPP Control Panel, and press 'Start' next to both the Apache and MySQL modules.